When to Consider Medical Supports for Autism

 Non-medical interventions are the best choice for treating autism.
-But sometimes, medication can be used to help control stray symptoms in children and adults.
+But sometimes, medication can be used to help support a child or adult with ASD.

 Lily is the harried mother of Connor, a 12-year-old with autism.
 After years of special education services, he’s gotten much better socially, but he still struggles with reading and writing assignments.
 His teachers say that he tries hard, but he needs support to get his work done.
 Homework is a nightmare, even with a reward system and a fine-tuned routine.
 Connor hates it, and can’t focus without his mom sitting next to him.
 Lily is worried because she knows he can do the work, but he isn’t keeping up with his classmates.